 Richard is the founder of Astroten, a consultancy that applies behavioural science to marketing, and author of The Choice Factory, a best-selling book on how to apply findings from behavioural science to advertising.
 Richard started his career as a media planner 18 years ago, working on accounts such as Coke, Lexus, and Compare the Market, before specialising in applying behavioural science to business problems.
 Until recently Richard was Head of Behavioural Science at Manning Gottlieb OMD.
 Richard regularly runs training session with brands, big and small, using insights from behavioural science to help solve their problems.

 Rachel is a leading authority on trust in the digital age.
 Her latest book, Who Can You Trust?
 How Technology Brought Us Together – And Why It Might Drive Us Apart, was named one of the Top 5 Tech Books of the Year by WIRED magazine.
 Rachel is a frequent contributor to leading international publications and speaks at numerous global events.
-She’s a lecturer at Oxford University’s Saïd Business School where she designed the world’s first MBA course on the collaborative economy.
+She’s a Trust Fellow at Oxford University’s Saïd Business School where she designed the world’s first MBA course on the collaborative economy.
 Rachel is a former director at the William J. Clinton Foundation and former partner in the Collaborative Fund, supporting creative entrepreneurs.

 Legendary football manager Harry Redknapp is one of the beautiful game’s most famous faces with a background as a midfielder (his playing career started at 11 when spotted by a Spurs scout) and managing career spent at Bournemouth, West Ham, Portsmouth, Southampton, Spurs, QPR and Birmingham City.
 Harry is the author of two autobiographies and It Shouldn’t Happen to a Manager – How to Survive the World’s Hardest Job, published in 2017.
 His latest book The World According to Harry, due to be published late May, follows his 2018 crowning as King of the Jungle in I’m A Celebrity Get Me Out Of Here!